 “Having a child, especially your first child, is really life-changing and having to worry about making ends meet on a limited income when you’re on mat leave is a stress that you don’t need,” says Caroline Cakebread, personal finance blogger for Chatelaine.com.

 While you’re picking out baby clothes and deciding on a name, financial experts say it’s important to also plan ahead financially for the expected and surprise expenses of maternity leave.

-Here are some steps to help you put your financial house in order before your baby arrives:
+Here are 6 steps to help you put your financial house in order before your baby arrives:

 1. Make an accurate and realistic budget

-With three children ranging in age from one month to five years old, Toronto-based Shelagh Cummins says her top tip for expectant parents is to know, to the dollar, how much money you will need to live on every month during maternity leave.
+Toronto-based blogger Shelagh Cummins, who at one point had 3 children ranging in age from 1 month to 5 years old, says her top tip for expectant parents is to know, to the dollar, how much money you will need to live on every month during maternity leave.